Trump Order Helps Offshore Drilling, Stops Marine Sanctuary Expansion

 And fuck Trump.

+Nuclear only looks cost-effective when propped up by large government subsidies and allowing the environmental impact to be someone else's problem.

+I thought it was the right-wingers who were trying to prevent aid money from going for family planning?

-Re: Nice try Slashdot (Score:2, Insightful)
+Re: Nice try Slashdot (Score:5, Insightful)

 Because nearly everything he does is harmful to humanity in some way.
 Thats why.